sgruhier/capistrano-db-tasks/README.markdown

     # if you want to work on a specific local environment (default = ENV['RAILS_ENV'] || 'development')
     set :locals_rails_env, "production"

+    # if you are highly paranoid and want to prevent any push operation to the server
+    set :disallow_pushing, true
 ```

 Add to .gitignore